Delayed interactions in the noisy voter model through the periodic polling mechanism: Definition of the noisy voter model with the periodic polling mechanism

 Let us generalize the noisy voter model by restricting imitative interactions to occur solely through the periodic polls.
 We denote the polling period as $\tau$.
 Let us assume that the polls perfectly reflect the system state at the time of polling, but their outcomes are announced with a delay.
 To keep the model simple, we assume that this delay coincides with the polling period.
 Under these assumptions, the system-wide transition rates become:

 where $k=\left\lfloor \frac{t}{\tau}\right\rfloor $ is the index of the last conducted poll, and $A_{k-1}$ is the last announced poll outcome.
 In general $k$-th poll outcome would be defined as

 As implied by the form of the rates (\ref{eq:transition-rates}), at time $t$, the most recently conducted poll outcome $A_{k}$ has not yet been announced.
-Instead, the agents are aware of the outcome of an earlier poll $A_{k-1}$, which is the last announced poll outcome.
+Instead, the agents are aware of the outcome of an earlier poll $A_{k-1}$, which we refer to as the last announced poll outcome.
 For example, at $t=0$ the outcome $A_{-1}$ is announced (it must be specified as a part of the initial condition), and the outcome $A_{0}$ is recorded.
 Effectively it is also given as a part of the initial condition, as $A_{0}=X\left(0\right)$.
-This outcome will be announced at $t=\tau$.
+The outcome of initial poll $A_{0}$ will be announced at $t=\tau$.
 Fig.~\ref{fig:explain-polls} depicts a sample time series generated by the model, extending up to $t=5\tau$.
 The red curve traces the evolution of the system state, $X\left(t\right)$, while the black curves depict the last announced poll outcome $A_{k-1}$ (solid curve) and the last conducted poll outcome $A_{k}$ (dotted curve).
-At the start of each polling period, the dotted curve intersects both the solid curve and the red curve.
-As information about the last conducted poll is revealed, the solid curve catches up to the dotted curve.
-Subsequently, the dotted curve aligns with the red curve as a new is poll is conducted.
-Between the subsequent polls, the red curve exhibits fluctuations, predominantly converging towards the solid curve, reflecting incorporation of the available polling information into the current system state.
+At the start of each polling period, at $t=k\tau$, the dotted curve intersects both the solid curve and the red curve.
+As information about the last conducted poll is made known, the solid curve catches up to the dotted curve.
+Immediately afterwards, a new poll is conducted, which is represented by the dotted curve catching up to the red curve.
+Between the subsequent polls, the red curve exhibits fluctuations, predominantly converging towards the solid black curve, reflecting incorporation of the available polling information into the current system state.

 Notably, upon closer examination of Fig.~\ref{fig:explain-polls}, there are indications of periodic oscillations arising due to the periodic polling mechanism, even though the initial condition, $A_{-1}=A_{0}=X\left(0\right)$, initially suppresses them.
 We will explore this effect in a more detail in a subsequent section.